ikuchmin/microservice/README.md

 Cuba Microservice it is appComponent connected as microservice, like a remote app.
 It doesn't work without Shared-Session AppComponent (https://github.com/ikuchmin/shared-session)

-## How to use it
+## How to use it (Component + Plugin)

-Add dependency to your CUBA project as microservice instead of appComponent:
+1. Add dependency to your CUBA project a microservice as appComponent

+2. Replace type of dependency as showing below
 ```
 dependencies {
     appComponent("com.haulmont.cuba:cuba-global:$cubaVersion")